chupi-recipes/recipes/recipes/Mushroom and Pancetta Risotto.md

 - 500 ml arborio rice
 - 250 ml white wine
 - 250 ml grated Parmigiano Reggiano cheese
-# Pre-prep
+# Preparation
 - Cut and prepare all the ingredients before starting to cook.
 Cooking is pretty busy.
-# Preparation
+# Directions
 ## Mushrooms
 - Cook the pancetta on high heat, remove when cooking leaving behind the oil.
 - Add a bit more oil to the pan, and cook the mushrooms.
 Add the pancetta when done and remove from heat.